X4X5/pm-tss-faq/README.md

 - ASM coder
 - Script coder
 - Map maker
+  *Side note: This requires you to know how to create maps, create battle maps, and create loading zones
 - Spriter (Role closed for now)
 - Music Composer/Transposing

 Writing is also a need, however, if you're on the team, you automatically contribue to writing

+# May I be a beta tester?
+The answer is yes.
+However, you must join the [Discord server](https://discord.gg/bN4hrXNgRW) in order to be elgible.
+Slots do remain, so this is your chance to snag one.